Saint-Jean-Pied-de-Port

 Saint-Jean-Pied-de-Port (literally "Saint John [at the] Foot of [the] Pass"; Donibane Garazi; Sant Joan de Pei de Port) is a commune in the Pyrénées-Atlantiques department in south-western France.
 It is close to Ostabat in the Pyrenean foothills.
-The town is also the old capital of the traditional Basque province of Lower Navarre.
-Saint-Jean-Pied-de-Port is also a starting point for the French Way Camino Francés, the most popular option for travelling the Camino de Santiago.
+The town is the old capital of the traditional Basque province of Lower Navarre.
+Saint-Jean-Pied-de-Port is the second most popular starting point of the French Way (Camino Francés).
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 The town lies on the river Nive, 8 km from the Spanish border, and is the head town of the region of Basse-Navarre (Lower Navarre in English) and was classified among the Most Beautiful Villages of France in 2016.
 The Pays de Saint-Jean-Pied-de-Port, also called Pays de Cize (Garazi in Basque), is the region surrounding Saint-Jean-Pied-Port.
 The town's layout is essentially one main street with sandstone walls encircling.
 It is about 50 km by air and 75 km on road away from Pamplona (Iruña), the capital of Upper Navarre, across the Spanish border.